IndomaximTechID/storaji-website/README.md

 # storaji-website
-This is Storaji Website as found on [storaji.org](http://storaji.org).
+This is Storaji Website.
 Powered by PreactJS and UIkit 3.

 ### Get your own and do some modification?
 #### Clone the repository.